flutter/website/src/content/cookbook/architecture/result.md

 The `Result` class is implemented using a `sealed` class, meaning it can only be of type `Ok` or `Error`.
-This allows the code to evaluate the result with a simple switch statement.
+This allows the code to evaluate the result with a
+[switch result or expression][].

 In the `Ok<UserProfile>` case, obtain the value using the `value` property.